-If the landlord fails to comply with their legal obligation to offer RFR to the qualifying tenants, it is considered a criminal offence.
+If the landlord fails to offer the legally obliged RFR to qualifying tenants, it is considered a criminal offence.
 The landlord is then open to criminal prosecution, and if convicted they can face a level 5 fine of up to £5,000.

-Following the disposal, the qualifying tenants are legally able to demand information relating to the transfer.
-This includes a copy of the contract and transfer together with the amount paid.
-The new landlord is required to provide this within one month.
+Following the disposal, the qualifying tenants are legally able to demand information relating to the transfer including, a copy of the contract and transfer, the amount paid, and the new landlords details.
+The new freeholder is required to provide this within one month.
 The tenants are then able to force the new landlord to sell to them on the same terms as they acquired the freehold.
 This right can be enforced against subsequent purchasers should the new landlord sell on.

-Once they have information on the terms of the sale, more than 50% of the qualifying tenants can serve notice on the new landlord requiring him to sell them the freehold on the same terms as he purchased.
+Once they have information on the terms of the sale more than 50% of the qualifying tenants can serve notice on the new freeholder requiring him to sell them the freehold on the same terms as he purchased.